pagantis/woocommerce/Documentation/configuration.md

 <strong>{your-domain-url}/?rest_route=/pagantis/v1/configController/{your-secret-key}</strong>

-sending in the form data the key of the config you want to change and the new value.
+Sending in the form data the key of the config you want to change and the new value.

 Here you have a complete list of configurations you can change and it's explanation.